Inventory

 For apparel brands shipping wholesale to major retailers, three operational requirements separate compliant from chargeback-prone operations.

-Requirement 1: warehouse system that scans every unit at pick
+Requirement 1: a warehouse system that scans every unit at pick

 The ASN is only as accurate as the pick.
 If the warehouse system does not scan every unit at pick time, the ASN cannot reflect actual physical contents.
 Scan-based picking is the foundation of every other ASN improvement.